BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

    layout = "float-right-desktop -background -shadow"
 %}

 After a user has backed up their recovery phrase, an option to delete it may be useful.
-This only makes the recovery phrase inaccessible to application users, the app itself continues to store the keys and data it requires to function.
+This only makes the recovery phrase inaccessible to application users.
+The app itself continues to store the keys and data it requires to function.

 </div>

 ## Hiding Sensitive Information

 Imagine this scenario.
 The user is in a public place, and they need to make a payment using their bitcoin wallet.
-They open the wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking or video surveillance.
+They open the wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking, or video surveillance.
 Hence by giving users the ability to hide sensitive information in their wallet, but only when desired, they gain an added sense of physical privacy and security when using the app in public.

 #### What information is considered sensitive?

 Sensitive information in wallet applications include the wallet balance, addresses, private keys and previous transactions information.
 - Wallet Balance - shows how much is owned
 - Addresses - can be used to track on-chain transaction history
-- Invoices - can be used to track Lightning transaction history
+- Invoices - can be used to track Lightning payment history
 - Private keys - can be used to access and transfer bitcoins

 It's more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
 A few wallets like [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Wasabi](https://wasabiwallet.io/), [Muun](https://muun.com/), and others have made it work, though.
 Below are patterns and considerations for hiding and revealing sensitive information.